IIIF/website/source/get-started/how-iiif-works.md

 There are two main components to IIIF: delivering digital objects to sites and viewing them.

-{%- capture capture_text1 -%}
 ###   Delivering objects

 The Image API defines how image servers deliver image pixels to a viewer.
 It allows the image to be sent as a full-sized image or as a smaller size, a zoomed portion, a rotated view, or as a black and white version.
 All of these settings are designated by changing portions of the URL for an Image API resource.
+To try it out for yourself, head over to this [Image API Playrground](https://www.learniiif.org/image-api/playground) and adjust some of the Image API parameters to see how they work with real images.

 The Image API can be implemented on its own (most commonly to enable fast, deep zoom of very high resolution files like TIF and JP2000), or alongside the Presentation API for additional viewing capabilities.
-{% endcapture -%}

-{%- include blocks/image-and-text.html image_align='right' image='assets/uploads/image-api-filler.png' alt_text="Image API filler" content=capture_text1 caption='The image API controls the form in which an image is delivered to a location on the Web.' -%}
+{% include content/full-width-image.html image='https://iiif.io/api/image/1.0/images/iiif-order.png' image_link='https://iiif.io/api/image/1.0/images/iiif-order.png' alt_text="Image API filler" caption='The image API controls the form in which an image is delivered to a location on the Web.' %}

-{%- capture capture_text2 -%}
 ###   Viewing objects

 The Presentation API attaches basic metadata and structure to digital objects, defining how they appear in viewers.
-It does this via the Manifest, a JSON file which bundles up all the different elements of an IIIF object (such as a single image, or a series of images) with basic metadata (like title, description, and rights information) and structural information (such as page order). ([See the glossary below]({{ site.root_url | absolute_url }}/get-started/how-iiif-works/#key-concepts-youll-encounter-when-working-with-iiif) for more definitions of common IIIF terms.){%- endcapture -%}
+It does this via the Manifest, a JSON file which bundles up all the different elements of an IIIF object (such as a single image, or a series of images) with basic metadata (like title, description, and rights information) and structural information (such as page order). ([See the glossary below]({{ site.root_url | absolute_url }}/get-started/how-iiif-works/#key-concepts-youll-encounter-when-working-with-iiif) for more definitions of common IIIF terms.)

-{%- include blocks/image-and-text.html image_align='right' image='assets/uploads/presentation-api-filler.png' alt_text="API filler image" content=capture_text2 caption='The presentation API delivers data and structure about an image to a viewer.' -%}
+{% include content/inline-image.html image='assets/uploads/presentation-api-filler.png' image_link='/assets/uploads/presentation-api-filler.png' alt_text="API filler image" caption='The presentation API delivers data and structure about an image to a viewer.' %}

 There are many [IIIF viewers]({{ site.root_url | absolute_url }}/get-started/iiif-viewers/).
 Some are general purpose tools while others specialize in particular kinds of content or functionality.
 IIIF-compatible viewers generally allow users to pan, zoom, rotate, and resize image objects, and play audio/visual files.
 Some allow annotation with text, audio, location, and more.
 Others allow comparison of objects from a single collection side-by-side (or even objects from multiple collections if the object’s Manifest is made available to users).